pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - **Existing casual players** who are not up-to-date about the latest changes.
 - **Existing frequent players** who would like to give advice on the loadout.

 [Twitch Extensions](https://www.twitch.tv/p/extensions/) allow this data to be displayed live to each individual player while giving them control what to see and what to interact with.
+The screenshots in this README are made using a Twitch Extension that is compatible with this plugin.

 ![Summary](./docs/summary.gif "Summary")